ThimPressThimPress ThimPress

 Other Glue Plugins

-The multilingual plugin has many “glue” plugins, which add multilingual features and make popular WordPress themes and plugins fully compatible with WPML.
+The multilingual plugin has many “glue” plugins, which add multilingual features and make popular WordPress themes and WordPress plugins fully compatible with WPML.
 For example, with the WooCommerce Multilingual & Multicurrency plugin, you can translate your WooCommerce store and make your products available in multiple currencies.

 A 6-Step Guide to Configuring WPML